tifrueh/www.tifrueh.ch/content/legal-information.md

 ## Disclaimer

-Any code, instructions how to do things and any other information related to information technology are published in the hope that they will be useful, but without any warranty.
-I cannot be held responsible for any damage incurred by their use.
+Everything on this site is published in the hope that it will be useful, but without any warranty.
+I cannot be held responsible for any damage incurred by the use of advice or code provided on this site.

 ## Privacy policy